savbell/whisper-writer/README.md

 If any of the configuration options are invalid or not provided, the program will use the default values.

-## Versioning

-We use [Semantic Versioning](https://semver.org/) for this project.
-For the available versions, see the [tags on this repository](https://github.com/savbell/whisper-writer/tags).

-The version format is `MAJOR.MINOR.PATCH`, where:

-- `MAJOR` versions indicate potentially incompatible changes,
-- `MINOR` versions indicate the addition of functionality in a backwards-compatible manner, and
-- `PATCH` versions indicate backwards-compatible bug fixes.

-For detailed changes, please check the [CHANGELOG.md](CHANGELOG.md) file in this repository.

 ## Known Issues

-As of the latest version, the following issues are known:

-- **FP16 Not Supported on CPU Warning**: A warning may show if you are running the local model on your CPU rather than a GPU using CUDA.
-This can be safely ignored.

-Please note that this is not an exhaustive list and new issues can emerge over time.
 You can see all reported issues and their current status in our [Issue Tracker](https://github.com/savbell/whisper-writer/issues).
-If you encounter a problem not listed here, please [open a new issue](https://github.com/savbell/whisper-writer/issues/new) with a detailed description and reproduction steps, if possible.
+If you encounter a problem, please [open a new issue](https://github.com/savbell/whisper-writer/issues/new) with a detailed description and reproduction steps, if possible.

 ## License